 Evapotranspiration is a measurement of the total amount of water

 needed to grow plants and crops.
 This term comes from the words

 evaporation (i.e., evaporation of water from the soil) and

 transpiration (i.e., transpiration of water by plants).
 The equation

 used to determine potential ET (ETo) considers a large number of

-weather factors, including wind, temperature, dew point, humidity and
+weather factors like wind, temperature, dew point, humidity, and

 If we know how much water is lost each day, why don't we water